tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 ## Subset rows by names

 Since `data frames` do not contain row names, row wise subsetting via the `[,]` operator cannot be used.
-However, one can obtain this behavior by obtaining a row position intex via the `match` function and passing it on to the `slice` function.
+However, the corresponding behavior can be achieved by passing to `select` a row position index obtained by basic R intersect utilities such as `match`.

 Create a suitable test `data frame`